 The marginal costs for some generators were adjusted to account for historical bidding behaviour such as altering portions of the offer curve when generation is bid at the market floor price or below zero, and/or offered at the market cap price.
-This bidding behaviour may reflect the generator's cycling costs (generators bid at negative prices or at the floor price to avoid being decommitted, or to provide upwards LFAS and spinning reserve), or fuel supply constraints.
+This bidding behaviour may reflect the generator's cycling costs (generators bid at negative prices or at the floor price to avoid being decommitted, or to provide ancillary services), or fuel supply constraints.
 However, these details are not transparent to the ERA.